 Statement of Educational Effectiveness

 The Baptist Missionary Association Theological Seminary is accredited by the Southern Association of college and Schools Commission on Colleges to award associate, bachelors, and masters degrees.
-BMA Seminary (Graduate Studies Division) is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: Master of Divinity, Master of Arts in Church Ministries, and the Master of Arts (Religion).
+BMA Seminary (Graduate Studies Division) is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: Master of Divinity, Master of Arts in Church Ministries, Master of Arts (Pastoral Theology), and the Master of Arts (Religion).

 Graduation Rates for 2015 as reported to the IPEDS Data Collection System

 Graduation rate for students pursuing a Bachelor’s degree: 100%